tidev/titanium-docs/docs/guide/Alloy_Framework/Alloy_Guide/Alloy_Concepts.md

 ### Platform-specific resources

 Controllers, views and styles can have platform-specific resources.
-Just add a folder named `android`, `ios`, `mobileweb` or `windows` under the component folder and add your platform-specific files for Android, iOS, Mobile Web or Windows Phone into the folder, respectively.
-Note: Support for Windows 8.1 and Windows Phone SDKs has been deprecated as of SDK 6.3.0.GA and has be removed in SDK 7.0.0.GA.
+Just add a folder named `android` or `ios` under the component folder and add your platform-specific files for Android or iOS into the folder, respectively.

 For example, an iOS-specific view and an Android-specific controller would be look like this: